bmeviauac01/datadriven/docs/homework/mongodb/index.md

 The required parts of the products are not mapped to C# classes yet.
 You need to do this.
 Note, that the field names in the BSON do not conform to the usual syntax, thus, when mapping to C# properties, you have to take care of name the properties identically, or use the `[BsonElement(elementName: "...")]` attribute.

 !!! warning "Use Fluent Api"
     You must use the C# Fluent Api!
-No not write the query using `BsonDocument`!
+Do not write the query using `BsonDocument`!

 You may test your implementation with the tests provided in class `TestExercise2`.
 The test presume that the database is in its initial state.